Warm Jets, Burning Airlines, & Other Amazing Stories: A Guide to Brian Eno

 Image Courtesy of Michael Putland

 Although not as immediately recognisable as many of his contemporaries, Brian (deep breath!)
 Peter George St John le Baptiste de la Salle Eno, is undoubtedly one of the most influential makers of music to have emerged in the last half century.
-His influence is as far-reaching and twisty-turny as a far-reading, twisty-turny thing; U2, Trainspotting, Coldplay’s Viva La Vida, Bowie, and Father Ted, all contain traces of Eno!
+His influence is as far-reaching and twisty-turny as a far-reaching, twisty-turny thing; U2, Trainspotting, Coldplay’s Viva La Vida, Bowie, and Father Ted, all contain traces of Eno!
 This article is by no means a complete guide, and is more a selection of my personal favourites, as his discography is massive and almost infinitely diverse.

 Eno’s career began in 1971, with the formation of the campy art-rock group Roxy Music.
 He played a spacey synthesiser, and was known for his androgynous stage persona – feather boas, leopard print, and lots of smoky blue eyeshadow.
 As he put it, “I wanted to look sensational…and most of the science of looking sensational had been pursued by women”.
 After laying down some truly unhinged synth parts (listen to 'Editions of You') and (probably) looking sensational, Eno took off from Roxy Music, supposedly after catching himself daydreaming about doing the laundry during live shows